-Each day, your patients and staff are encouraged to log into Zoom at either 10:00 a.m., or 2:00 p.m.
-Central time and join the EnerG by Aegis Teams as they lead a daily 30-minute physical activity.
-Alternatively, recorded versions of the daily activities are available at www.walkwithaegis.com along with the Zoom call information.
+Each day, participants including patients, residents and staff, are encouraged to log into live events hosted by the EnerG by Aegis Teams.
+Details on these daily 30-minute physical activities, as well as recorded version are available at www.walkwithaegis.com.

 We want everyone to be able to participate!
-All activities will have modification options to accommodate participants of all abilities and you can also review pages 13-14 for alternative seated activities.
+All activities will have modification options to accommodate participants of all abilities and you can also review pages 40-41 for alternative seated activities.
 The following formula is used to calculate a participants' collective miles.